cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ## MAGIC+LST analysis: overview

-MAGIC+LST-1 analysis starts from MAGIC calibrated data (\_Y\_ files), LST-1 DL1 data and SimTelArray DL0 data.
+MAGIC+LST analysis starts from MAGIC calibrated data (\_Y\_ files), LST DL1 data and SimTelArray DL0 data.
 The analysis flow is as following:

 - `magic_calib_to_dl1.py` on real MAGIC data, to convert them into DL1 format
 - `lst1_magic_mc_dl0_to_dl1.py` over SimTelArray MCs to convert them into DL1 format